mattes/ksuid-ruby/README.md

 For SQLite this works out of the box because of its dynamic typing.

-For Postgres you will have to create a custom type by hand first by running `CREATE DOMAIN ksuid AS text` once.
+For Postgres a custom data type is created.

 Please note that MySQL does not support custom types, you're stuck with `act_as_ksuid`.